-- In 2017, Vermilion was recognized with a Leadership Level rating of A-.
+- In 2018, Vermilion was recognized with a Leadership Level rating of A-.
+We are the top-rated Canadian oil and gas sector company, and are in the top 2% of oil and gas sector companies in North America and 5% globally. - In 2017, Vermilion was recognized with a Leadership Level rating of A-.
 We are the only Canadian Energy Sector company, and one of two in North America and 13 globally to achieve a Leadership Level score this year (Top 3%) - In 2016, Vermilion achieved the highest ranking possible, being named to the "A list" level.
 We were one of 193 companies globally, one of only five energy companies in the world, and the only North American company to make the list. - In 2015, Vermilion was the leading energy company on the Canadian Climate Disclosure Leadership Index (CLDI) and the first Canadian energy company to achieve the top score of 100.